CORPORATE SOCIAL RESPONSIBILITY

 Certain gemstone treatments, such as heating, are accepted industry wide.
 At Temple St. Clair, we allow as little treatment as possible to our gems; we never use gemstones treated with chemicals, radiation, or other unnatural forms of color treatment.
 For that reason, you will not find certain gems in our offerings such as blue topaz (always radiated) and dyed quartz.
 At most, we employ heat treatment to stabilize color (typical for sapphires and many tourmalines) or mild natural oil application (primarily for emeralds).
 Whenever possible, we use gems with no treatment whatsoever.
 Our signature blue moonstone is an example of a gem that is not treated in any way.

-Transparency around gem treatments is particularly necessary since certain treated gems may require special care; we adhere to.
+Transparency around gem treatments is particularly necessary since certain treated gems may require special care; we adhere to U.S. Federal Trade Commission Consumer Guidelines to provide our clients with the information they’ll need to protect their gems for a lifetime.

 At Temple St. Clair we use only natural, untreated, Kimberley Process certified diamonds.
 Our minimum diamond quality for clarity and color are VS1 and G-H respectively; we rely on these industry-standard classifications to accurately communicate the high quality of our gems.